KunaloRelations/KunaloRelations.github.io/_posts/2014-02-27-markdown-for-marketers.md

 author: Craig Oda
 tags:
   - marketing tools
-excerpt: A Marketer's Experience with the Popular Markup Language.
-Markdown is a popular formatting language often used by developers for documentation or to communicate with each other.
+excerpt: Markdown is a popular formatting language often used by developers for documentation or to communicate with each other.
+Marketers need to learn it too.

 ---